Revise Your Unit’s Subsite or Pages

 Contact information

 • Administration and staff contact information.
 Some offices also want their staff listed, with their tiles and links to contact info.
-Examples: Grounds.
+Examples: Facilities.
 This may not be needed since a link to the online Faculty and Staff Directory is found in the Shortcuts in the header of every page on the website.
 Photos are not included for administrators and staff (except for leadership roles).

 • Faculty information.
 Contact information for faculty is usually listed on a separate page with the school or department webpages.
 Photos are encouraged.
 The format is governed by the Office of the Provost.
 Use the faculty profiles form to submit faculty information.